cri-o/cri-o/tutorials/kubeadm.md

 # Running kubeadm in an off line network

-We will assume that the user has installed CRI-O and alls necessary packages.
+We will assume that the user has installed CRI-O and all necessary packages.
 We will also assume that all necessary components are configured and everything is working as expected.
-The user should have a private repo where the docker images are pushed.
-Sample of images fot version 1.18.2:
+The user should have a private repo where the container images are pushed.
+An example of container images for Kubernetes version 1.18.2:

 ```bash
 $ kubeadm config images list --image-repository user.private.repo --kubernetes-version=v1.18.2